realworldocaml/book/book/files-modules-and-programs/README.md

            ('a, int, 'b) Base.Map.t -> 'a -> ('a, int, 'b) Base.Map.t
        is not included in
          val touch : string -> t -> t
+       The type ('a, int, 'b) Base.Map.t -> 'a -> ('a, int, 'b) Base.Map.t
-       File "counter.mli", line 16, characters 0-28: Expected declaration
-       File "counter.ml", line 8, characters 4-9: Actual declaration
+       is not compatible with the type string -> t -> t Type ('a, int, 'b) Base.Map.t is not compatible with type string File "counter.mli", line 16, characters 0-28: Expected declaration File "counter.ml", line 8, characters 4-9: Actual declaration [1]
-[1]